Curbside waste collection changes

 Regional Council has approved changes to curbside waste collection for homes in Cambridge, Kitchener, Waterloo and the Townships of North Dumfries, Wellesley, Wilmot and Woolwich.
 These changes will take effect in March of 2017, when the new waste collection contract begins.
 The changes include:

-- Bi-weekly garbage collection: Four garbage bag/containers (maximum of 50 pounds or 23 kilograms each) will be collected once every two weeks
+- Garbage collection every two weeks: Four garbage bag/containers (maximum of 50 pounds or 23 kilograms each) will be collected once every two weeks

-- Bi-weekly collection of appliances and bulky items: Three items will be collected once every two weeks
+- Bulky items and appliances collected every two weeks: Three items that cannot fit in a standard garbage bag/container will be collected once every two weeks

-- Weekly blue box and green bin collection in the rural areas of the Townships: Currently, rural areas receive bi-weekly blue box collection and do not receive green bin collection
+- Weekly blue box and green bin collection in the rural areas of the Townships: Currently, rural areas receive blue box collection every two weeks and do not receive green bin collection

-- Bi-weekly seasonal yard waste collection in rural areas of the Townships: Currently, some areas do not receive yard waste collection
+- Seasonal yard waste collection every two weeks in the rural areas of the Townships: Currently, some areas do not receive yard waste collection

-- Bag tag program to accommodate garbage bag/container set-out beyond the four bag/container limit
+- Garbage tag program to accommodate garbage bag/container set-out beyond the four bag/container limit

 Frequently asked questions about the curbside collection changes can be found here.